rajangdavis/Standardized-Testing-Participation-Exploration/rajan_davis_la/README.md

 ## Running the presentation

-Change into the presentation folder and run 'python -m SimpleHTTPServer 8000'
+Change into the presentation folder and run 'python -m SimpleHTTPServer 8000'; then open a browser and set the URL to [http://localhost:8000.](http://localhost:8000)